DragonSenses/visionize/architectural-decision-log.md

     - The `createServerAction` function returns an object that contains the server action itself and some helper components for rendering forms and displaying errors
     - Two arguments: CreateBoard and performAction
     - The first argument is the schema that validates the input data, and the second argument is the function that performs the actual logic of the server action

+## useServerAction hook

+With the server action created with the `createServerAction` abstraction, we now need to create a hook that accepts the newly created server action.
+The hook will give us access to callbacks such as `onSuccess` and `onComplete`.